 Episode 003 show notes

 In this episode, OCF Managing Editor Karen Fliedner chats with Col Art Athens, USMC (Ret), about amazing grace—specifically, the four-part message Col Athens shared at a weekend retreat at White Sulphur Springs in 2004.
-That four-part series can be downloaded in audio format by clicking the links below.

 During this episode, Col Athens tells listeners to look out for spiritual torpedoes, a term he borrowed from author Oswald Chambers, who wrote about spiritual mines in his book Studies in the Sermon on the Mount.
 Col Athens recounts times when these spiritual torpedoes hit during various retreats at either OCF’s Spring Canyon or White Sulphur Springs conference centers.